 Building Trails for Lincoln’s Future

-With support from the Vermont Outdoor Recreation Economic Collaborative (VOREC) Community Grant Program from the Department of Forests, Parks, and Recreation, we are revitalizing the trail system on our land and adding an ADA accessible boardwalk for all Lincoln residents to enjoy.
+With support from the Vermont Outdoor Recreation Economic Collaborative (VOREC) Community Grant Program from the Department of Forests, Parks, and Recreation, and individual donors, we are revitalizing the trail system on our land and adding an ADA accessible boardwalk for all Lincoln residents to enjoy.

 What are we doing?

 Lincoln Sports owns 55 acres of forest at 34 Gove Hill Rd.
 This hillside was formerly the site of a ski hill, hiking trails, and incredible access to the outdoors directly in the center of town.
-We are looking to revitalize this land and create new and engaging uses.
-With support from the Department of Forests, Parks, and Recreation as well as an ARPA grant from the Town of Lincoln and individual donors Lincoln Sports will be:
+We are revitalizing this land and creating new and engaging uses.
+With support from the Department of Forests, Parks, and Recreation as well as an ARPA grant from the Town of Lincoln and individual donors, Lincoln Sports is in the process of:

 Our Partners